 It’s hard to find a patio experience more considered than this fine dining setup, with tableside space heaters and just two parties seated beneath the covered pergola at the same time.
 All of which to say: Book those tasting menus well in advance.

 Two covered and heated patios shelter wine drinkers (and their kids) from the elements.
 In colder months, clear sheeting turns the wine bar's popular patio into "the greenhouse," while a new space in the back garden (yes, they call it "the winegarden") debuted in mid October.

 The longstanding hangout's walled-in garden is tented up, heated, and ready to roll with classic breakfasts and lunchtime salads.

-Ethan Stowell’s steak bistro has shrouded its patio in a big tent, plus a few curbside tables have individual tenting.
+Ethan Stowell’s steak bistro has traded its mega tent for an impressive semi-permanent patio shelter, plus another one that protects a few individual curbside tables.
 Reserve patio seats online.

 A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations.
 Bring your own blanket, or buy one from the restaurant.

 The historic tavern definitely got with the times; cabana-esque structures shelter each table in the ample rear garden, where heaters dangle over each table and online ordering makes it even easier to summon nachos, burgers, or Moscow mules to your seat.

 Inside this heated and covered patio are build-your-own pizzas, mac and cheese (but only on the weekends), and a tap list including nearly two dozen beers and ciders.
 Check out the menu here.